 A career in public sector offers a variety of job roles from working in local government, teaching, health and social care and uniformed services.

-Choosing an apprenticeship can help kickstart a career in this sector and provide a great platform to support career development and advancement.
+Choosing an apprenticeship can help kickstart a career in this sector, whilst providing a platform to support career and skills development.

 Apprenticeships are open to everyone

 Chesterfield Borough Council employs more than 30 apprentices a range of different service areas.
 The organisation has been named in the Top 100 Apprenticeship Employers, which ranks the very best of England’s apprenticeship employers.

 If you’re considering an apprenticeship, watch this short video to hear from current apprentices at Chesterfield Borough Council talking about how the opportunity has benefitted them.

 Search the current apprenticeship opportunities available at Chesterfield Borough Council by clicking here.